hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `swap_placement_policy` - (Optional) The swap file placement policy for this virtual machine.
 Can be one of `inherit`, `hostLocal`, or `vmDirectory`.
   Default: `inherit`.
+* `latency_sensitivity` - (Optional) Controls the scheduling delay of the virtual machine.
+Use a higher sensitivity for applications that require lower latency, such as VOIP, media player applications, or applications that require frequent access to mouse or keyboard devices.
+Can be one of `low`, `normal`, `medium`, or `high`.

+~> **NOTE:** Do not use a `latency_sensitivity` setting of `low` or `medium` on hosts running ESXi 6.0 or older.
+Doing so may result in virtual machine startup issues or spurious diffs in Terraform.
+In addition, on higher sensitivities, you may have to adjust [`memory_reservation`](#memory_reservation) to the full amount of memory provisioned for the virtual machine.

 * `wait_for_guest_net_timeout` - (Optional) The amount of time, in minutes, to wait for an available IP address on this virtual machine.
 A value less than 1 disables the waiter.
 Default: 5 minutes.